guy-black/chronogopher/README.md

  -- also just see the calendar for that month
  -- show a general/longterm todo list and a day specific todo list.
 - set constants for controls
-- read in configs from a seperate file

 # maybe in the future